arvedbloecker/nixos-config/README.md

 Create a new Folder in `hosts/configuration-name`.

-This folder needs a default.nix, with the following code:
+This folder needs a `default.nix`, with the following code:

 ```
 { config, pkgs, username, ...}: